 Whether you are looking for a low-key petting zoo or an exotic experience with wild animals, there's no shortage of places on Long Island where children can interact with nature's noble creatures.
 If they want to, Long Island kids can do everything from feed a giraffe to visit with an alpaca, and even ride a safari train.

 Be sure to check our directory of zoos and gardens on Long Island, and peruse our pick-your-own guide for more local farm fun.
-Kids of every age will be delighted by these opportunities.
+And, for more seasonal fun, be sure to check our event calendar!